PietroGx/SIMPLICITY/BACKLOG.md

 ### Bug Fixes
 - [x] memory and runtime options need to be added to slurm runner to avoid Runtime and OOM errors
+- [ ] slurm runner gets stuck if there are abrupt job terminations (like OOM or OOT errors): the job is not reported as failed and the runner does not submit a new job to slurm

 ### Features
 - [ ]